Thule Tepui Foothill Review

 Ease of Assembly and Installation

-Unlike the other rooftop tents in our review, the Thule Tepui Foothill comes ready to slap on your rack right out of the box.
-While the other models require you to attach the mounting hardware underneath the mattress, which can often be complicated and require two people, the mounting rails come installed by the factory when you purchase the Foothill.
+Unlike the other soft-top rooftop tents in our review, the Tepui Foothill comes ready to slap on your rack right out of the box.
+While the other models require you to attach the mounting hardware underneath the mattress (which can often be complicated and require two people), the mounting rails come installed by the factory when you purchase this tent.

-Simply pull it out of the box, grab a buddy to help you lift it onto your rack, then use the included ratcheting wrench to crank down a few nuts and you’re on your way to adventuring.
-While you’re at it, you can install a bike rack, kayak rack, or a skinny cargo box and get it all done at once.
-The only reason why we didn’t give the Foothill a higher score for this metric is because there are models that do not require tools once it’s time to remove the tent for the off-season or to reinstall your tent once it’s time to camp again.
+Pull the Foothill out of the box, grab a buddy to help you lift it onto your rack, then use the included ratcheting wrench to crank down a few nuts, and you're on your way to adventuring.
+While you're at it, you can install a bike rack, kayak rack, or a skinny cargo box and get it all done at once.
+The only reason why we didn't give this tent a higher score for this metric is that there are models that do not require tools once it's time to remove the tent for the off-season or to reinstall your tent once it's time to camp again.

 Cover Convenience